pypa/pip/docs/html/user_guide.rst

 .. _`Disable Keyring`:

-(Optional) Disable Keyring
+Disable Keyring
 ***************************

 Keyring in certain cases can prevent the installing of certain packages and modules due to authentication errors.
 In such cases disabling the keyring is recommended.
 Keyring can be manually uninstalled but doing so may invalidate other packages that depends on Keyring.

 There are various ways to disable the keyring.
 They are: